Amy Ellis

-Amy Burns Ellis is a Full Professor in the Department of Mathematics and Science Education at the University of Georgia.
+Amy Burns Ellis is a Distinguished Research Professor in the Department of Mathematics and Science Education at the University of Georgia.
 She was formerly an associate professor in mathematics education in the Department of Curriculum & Instruction at the University of Wisconsin–Madison.
+Themes in her research on mathematics education include the concepts of generalization and proportion, and a focus on gender similarities in mathematics performance rather than gender differences.